 AAP / AMI

-The call for projects ANR-SAMS is a continuation of the funding of 9 focus projects whose objective is to provide the scientific community with tools and platforms to facilitate their research work.
-It also follows on from the selection of 10 winning projects selected during the first call for projects ANR-SAMS.
+The call for projects ANR-SAMS follows on from the selection of 10 laureate projects selected during the first call.
+It is also a continuation of the funding of 9 focus projects whose objective is to provide the scientific community with tools and platforms to facilitate their research work.

 This call aims to support projects lasting up to 4 years with funding ranging from €1.5 million to €1.75 million for the “Microbiomes and Health” pillar, from €800,000 to €1 million for the “Sustainable Consumption and Food” pillar, and from €1 million to €1.5 million for projects at the interface between the two pillars.